Published: December 21st 2012November 3rd 2011

 Most caves are created by water containing carbonic acid.

-It slowly dissolves the limestone, creating caves with huge networks of small rooms (see June 30th
+It slowly dissolves the limestone, creating caves with huge networks of small rooms [see Places of Reverence

 In the Guadalupe Mountains, that water reacted with sulfur impurities in the petroleum to form sulfuric acid.